 What are the best animated series?
 Let’s be honest, choosing the best TV series in animation is a difficult prospect.
-There are tons of brilliant animated shows, each with its own unique style, story, and voice cast.
+There are tons of brilliant animated drama series and comedies, each with its own unique style, story, and voice cast.
 But a handful stand out from the crowd and truly leave their mark in specific ways.

 Many audiences jump to superhero shows since the animated medium goes hand-in-hand with the colourful costumes — alongside the ambitious storytelling, which might not translate well into live-action.
 But animation also lends itself to bonkers comedies about families in idiosyncratic towns, or the bizarre personification of puberty, while some shows use self-deprecating comedy to analyse mental health from a different angle.
 Basically, the scope for animation is enormous.